~~~~ Act I ~~~~

 Ana touched her console and spoke again, “that’s ten second, folks.
 Unless I hear a desperate cry, we are doing this thing.”
 She then counted down from five, reading from one of her displays showing a countdown in numbers so large the condensation could not distort them.

 After “zero”, both Ana and Jose were forced back into their chairs by their restraints, until they were held so tightly their breathing became laboured.
 At the same time, the ship flipped end for end and fired its main engines.
 The pair was pushed back into their seats until the ship was at zero relative motion with the Vega system.
 Then more axis rotation, this time in three dimensions, and the star Vega came into view through the condensation-covered bridge windows.
 They automatically tinted themselves to protect the crew’s eyes from the naked solar radiation.
 All rotation ended, and once again the main engines fired, pushing them into their seats once more, but not nearly so hard this time.
 Finally, the harness straps released their tension as the ship’s engines went cold.

 “Or, and more likely, death due to heat prostration!”
 Ana added, sticking out her tongue.

 Luis opened the hatch to the climate control room on B-deck to the roar of rushing air.
-As he stepped through the hatch, he could see a dozen or more vents blowing what looked like steam down the wall and beneath the deck plating.
+As he stepped through the hatch, he could see a dozen or so ceiling vents blowing what looked like steam down the wall and beneath the deck plating.

 “Close the hatch!” someone yelled from the back of the room.
 Luis, who was about to close the hatch anyway, felt his teeth come together and grind.
 He pulled the hatch closed and swung the locking arm.
 He confirmed a seal before making his way past the roaring vents.
-He was already soaked by the humidity from the roaring vents.
+He was already soaked by the humidity of the room.